View this document as: a single page | multiple pages.

 Impact Analysis

-The impact analysis considers the level of impact (i.e., Low, Moderate or High) of compromises of the online service that might be addressed by the identity system functions (i.e., identity proofing, authentication, and federation).
+The impact analysis considers the level of impact (i.e., Low, Moderate, or High) of compromises of any of the identity system functions (i.e., identity proofing, authentication, and federation) that results in an intruder obtaining unauthorized access to the online service as a member of a particular user group, and initiating transactions that cause negative effects on impacted entities.
 The impact analysis considers the following dimensions:

 If there is no harm or impact for a given impact category for any entity, the impact level can be marked as None.

-The output of this impact analysis is a set of impact levels for each user group that SHALL be documented in a suitable format for further analysis in accordance with the next subsection below.
+The output of this impact analysis is a set of impact levels for each user group that SHALL be documented in a suitable format for further analysis in accordance with Sec.
+3.4.

-Determine Combined Impact Level for Each User Group
+Determine the Combined Impact Level for Each User Group

-The impact assessment level results for each user group generated from the previous step are combined to establish a single impact level for that user group.
-This single impact level represents the risks to impacted entities that result from a compromise of identity proofing, authentication, and/or federation functions for that user group.
+The impact assessment levels for each user group are combined to establish a single impact level to represent the risks to impacted entities from a compromise of identity proofing, authentication, and/or federation functions for that user group.

-Organizations can apply a variety of methods for this combinatorial analysis to determine the effective impact level for each user group.
-Some options include:
+Organizations can apply a variety of methods for this combinatorial analysis, such as:

 The outcome of this step is an effective impact level for each user group due to a compromise of the identity management system functions (i.e., identity proofing, authentication, federation).